We have identified a more suitable language of this document. To change language to please click here or close

 and added that the decision of the arbitral tribunal “shall be final and binding on the parties who exclude all and any rights of appeal from all and any awards insofar as such exclusion can validly be made”.

 Swiss Federal Supreme Court, 4 February 2005, BGE 131 III 173.

-9.4.2 While, under the conditions mentioned above, the parties can exclude all grounds for annulment in Switzerland as the state of origin of the award, the award remains subject to judicial review according to articles IV and V of the New York Convention
+9.4.3 While, under the conditions mentioned above, the parties can exclude all means of recourse against an arbitral award in Switzerland as the state of origin of the award, the award remains subject to judicial review according to articles IV and V of the New York Convention

 in the countries in which the award is being enforced.
-In the event that the parties validly exclude an appeal and later seek enforcement of the award in Switzerland, the enforcement procedure is also governed by the New York Convention.
+In the event that the parties validly exclude the means of recourse and later seek enforcement of the award in Switzerland, the enforcement procedure is also governed by the New York Convention.

 This ensures that, irrespective of the country, there will be a review by the court enforcing the award in accordance with articles IV and V of the New York Convention.

 For the full text of the New York Convention (1958)